 - Family issues

 - Generalised anxiety disorder

 - Low self-esteem

 - Passive aggressive behaviour

 Other areas of counselling I deal with

 Non-monogamous relationship dynamics

-I can offer sessions on Tuesday evenings from 5.30 - to 8.00, Wednesday's from 12pm - 8pm and some Saturday afternoons.
-I offer a free 15 minute consultation to get a sense of your needs and for you to ask any questions.
+I offer a free 15 minute consultation, if required, to get a sense of your needs and for you to ask any questions.

 Individuals: £40 per 60 minute session

 Some subsidised sessions available for students and the unwaged.